CounterpartyXCP/Documentation/Introduction/counterparty_features.md

 Below are just a few of the many uses of assets, and this page will be updated as new use-cases are constructed.

-## Currency peg

-Using the issuance function, it is possible to make a sort of *currency peg*.
-Let’s suppose Bob issues the divisible, callable asset BOBUSD.
-In the description space, Bob provides a link to a website (bobusd.com) where explains that he will sell BOBUSD at the exchange rate of XCP per USD at the time he puts BOBUSD on the market, plus a premium.
-In exchange for the premium, Bob will buy back BOBUSD before call date for the call price, as per their specification in the initial issuance of BOBUSD.

-On bobusd.com, Bob further explains that he will send XCP from [another\_address] to [bobusd\_address] at a fixed frequency, depending on how much XCP falls relative to USD.
-There are several ways Bob could *prove* he has the private key for [another\_address].
-The amount of XCP at [another\_address] plus [bobusd\_address] theoretically indicates the minimum *backing* of BOBUSD.
-If, after [call-date] has passed, Bob wants to call back some BOBUSD, he can use Counterparty’s `callback` function and call back the fraction of BOBUSD that he specifies.

-If [user] bought 100 BOBUSD on the decentralized exchange, and would like to “cash it in” for 100 USD worth of XCP at [time], he would first send his BOBUSD to [bobs\_address], and in return Bob would send the appropriate amount of XCP.
-Bob’s risk is proportional to how far in the future the call date of BOBUSD is; thus, if BOBUSD were not callable, Bob’s promise to buy back BOBUSD would be indefinite, and he would be taking on maximal risk.
-The risk incurred by buyer’s of BOBUSD is largely a function of Bob’s trustworthiness or *reputation*.
-The premium that Bob can charge will depend on a few things, though most especially his risk and his reputation.
-On the buyer’s side, the risk is obvious:
-BOBUSD is a satisfactory USD peg to the extent that Bob sends [user] the appropriate amount of XCP when [user] sends him BOBUSD.

 ## Verifiable Voting

 Counterparty supports voting through the use of user-created tokens.
 This means that you can post the terms and options of your vote as a broadcast, and let users vote on its outcome with full transparency by using tokens.